ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-josephoforkansi/writing/proposals/show_proposal_one.md

 You must retype the sentence here in order to digitally sign your pledge.

-I adhered to the Allegheny college Honor Code while completing this project.
+"I adhered to the Allegheny college Honor Code while completing this project."

 **IMPORTANT:** If you do not type the required sentence then the course